DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-23-beta-location-analysis-phase-3.md

 ### Birmingham and Sandwell

 Including both Birmingham and Sandwell in the sample area does not improve the representativeness of any characteristics compared to Birmingham alone.
-The large placement school population in Birmingham is likely a key factor in this result as it will require a large contrasting placement school population to meaningfully improve the representativeness.
-If Birmingham is chosen, multiple areas should be considered for expansion.
+Birmingham's large placement school population is likely a critical factor in this result, as it will require a sizeable contrasting placement school population to improve the representativeness meaningfully.
+If we choose Birmingham, we should consider multiple areas for expansion.

 | Characteristic | Representative across all categories | Representative across categories of interest |
 | --- | --- | --- |